 When your ex-spouse is not giving you child support payments as ordered, the Florida legal system prefers you first try to talk with them about the problem.
 This is not always an option, though, as some exes become intentionally uncommunicative.
-Some may even be too dangerous to contact due to a history of domestic violence.
 The option then becomes to turn to a family lawyer and the court to learn how to file a motion in pursuit of your owed payments.

 Florida courts can use a variety of means to enforce child support payments, including:

 - Ordering wage garnishments on the payer’s regular paychecks.